 Annalia first heard the creature slip into her bedroom when she was six years old.
 It — whatever it was — jumped onto her sleeping body, stifling her movement and speech with its weight.
-She awoke frightened, seeking an explanation.
-Everyone in Abruzzo, a small city in southeastern Italy, said the same thing: Annalia had endured her first visit from Pandafeche, a supernatural being that’s been described as an evil witch, ghost-like spirit and humanoid cat.
+She woke up frightened, seeking an explanation.
+Everyone in Abruzzo, a small city in southeastern Italy, said the same thing: Annalia had endured her first visit from Pandafeche, a supernatural being that’s been described as an evil witch, a ghost-like spirit and a humanoid cat.

 The term Pandafeche won’t resonate with anyone outside Italy, and even Italians from other regions may shrug in response.
 But the experience itself is by no means specific to Abruzzo.
-Somewhere between 20 and 40 percent of people have encountered similar demonic presences climbing onto their chests, leaving them immobilized in the darkness.
+Somewhere between 20 and 40 percent of people have faced similar demons climbing onto their chests, leaving them immobilized in the darkness.

 The mainstream scientific term for what Annalia experienced is sleep paralysis, but the “right” name for the disorder varies by geographic location, native tongue and worshipping habits.
-Culturally specific supernatural interpretations are well-known in nations developed and barely developing, secular and extremist alike.
-Today, some who experience sleep paralysis see Pandafeche.
-Others encounter oil-slick humanoid figures or jealous old hags with knife-sharp teeth lumbering towards them.
+Culturally specific, supernatural interpretations are well-known in nations developed and barely developing, secular and extremist alike.
+Today, some people with sleep paralysis see Pandafeche.
+Others describe oil-slick humanoid figures or jealous old hags with knife-sharp teeth lumbering towards them.
 Regardless of who gets the blame, one thing is universal among sufferers: a distinctly humanoid figure hovering over the bed.

 And this raises a question that has baffled scientists for decades: Where do these figures come from?

 Baland Jalal thinks he knows.
 Jalal, a neuroscientist at the Behavioral and Clinical Neuroscience Institute at Cambridge University, began dissecting the anatomy of the nocturnal attacks in 2010.
-For years, researchers had dismissed the phenomenon as an object not worthy of scientific scrutiny, or grant money.
+For years, researchers had dismissed the phenomenon as an object unworthy of scientific scrutiny or grant money.
 When Jalal set out to fill in knowledge gaps, he found a goldmine, ripe for digging.